 New state laws are impacting retail food permitting in Texas.
 Here’s how NET Health is responding—and what you need to do.

 During the 89th Texas Legislative Session, several new laws were passed that directly affect local health departments and the way we permit, inspect, and charge fees for retail food operations.
-These changes go into effect beginning September 1, 2025.
+The remaining mobile food licensing changes go into effect beginning July 1, 2026.

-NET Health is updating our Retail Food Permit Fee Schedule and other related processes to remain compliant with these laws and continue providing essential public health services.
+NET Health is updated the District Order for the Retail Food Program and other related processes to remain compliant with these laws and continue providing essential public health services.
+District Order 2026-1 and the NET Health Resolution 2026-1 were passed May 28, 2026.

 In order to comply with state requirements, we are asking all food permit holders to opt in to email notifications.